MarioPonte/aluraTube/readme.md

 ## 📝 How to contribute

-First you need to have `nodejs` installed.
+First you need to have `Git` and `nodejs` installed on your machine.

 ```bash
     # Clone the project